erlete/aerotech-programming-course/README.md

 ## Git

 First off, let's start by installing Git as our version control software.
-You will find all the necessary instructions in [the next chapter](/docs/version-control/git/README.md).
+You will find all the necessary instructions in [**the next chapter**](/docs/version-control/git/README.md).

 ---